salehsargolzaee/salehsargolzaee/README.md

-- 🌱 I’m currently learning Tensorflow**
+- 🌱 I’m currently learning Deep Learning

-- 💬 Ask me about **Scikit-Learn, Regression Algorithms, CNN models**
+- 💬 We can talk about Machine Learning

 - 📫 How to reach me **salehsargolzaee@gmail.com**